 Diversification can reduce the overall risk in your portfolio, and could increase your expected return for that level of risk.
 For instance, if you invested all your money in just one company's stock, that would be very risky because the company could hit hard times or the entire industry could go through a rocky period, taking the company's stock down with it for a period of time.

-Investing in many companies, in many types of industries and sectors reduces the risks that come with putting all your eggs in one basket.
+Investing in many companies, in many types of industries and sectors, reduces the risks that come with putting all your eggs in one basket.
 Similarly, spreading your investing dollars among different types of bond issuers and bond maturities can provide diversification on the bond side of your investment mix.

 A key concept in diversification is correlation.
 Investments that are perfectly correlated would rise or fall at exactly the same time.
 If all of your investments were rising and falling at the same time, you'd experience a lot of fluctuation in the value of your investments.
-If your investments are going up and down at different times, the investments that do well will offset the ones that do poorly.
-The end result for you is less volatility in your portfolio.
-Keep in mind that asset allocation and diversification influence the level of potential risk and return by degrees—diversification and asset allocation do not ensure a profit or guarantee against loss.
+If your investments are going up and down at different times, the investments that do well may dampen the impact of the investments that exhibit poor performance.

-Commit to an ongoing balancing act.
+Commit to an ongoing balancing act

 Investing can be confusing and intimidating, but it doesn't have to be.
 With the roadmap provided by a basic asset allocation plan, you might find that planning your investments isn’t so complicated after all.